Rohit-Singh-Rawat/Space/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Aspiration
-Thanks to the following key initiatives, whose contributions are fundamental to the success and growth of this project.
-Inspired by many, built by one.
+Thanks to all the sources of inspiration that guided and motivated me throughout the creation of this portfolio.Inspired by many, built by one.

 - [antfu.me](https://antfu.me/)
 - [beta.vimfn.in](https://beta.vimfn.in)